Customer Account Data Engine: Impact on industry

 CADE is expected to impact the tax preparation and tax bank product industry in a significant way.
 By enabling deposits to be made within 72 hours, the new system will render refund anticipation loans obsolete.
 It is also expected to greatly increase the demand for e-file.

-The only setback will be for taxpayers who do not have established bank accounts to receive direct deposit.
-The wait time for checks by mail will still be a minimum of one week.
+Taxpayers who do not have established bank accounts to receive direct deposit will still have a minimum of one week wait time for checks by mail.